dmaluenda/hands_on_machine_learning/README.md

 #### Cons:
 - You need a Google account to run it.
 - Only one tutorial can run at once.
-- You need internet conection.
+- You need internet connection.